Bastion Point: Savage Memorial

 Michael Joseph Savage Memorial and tomb.

-The first Labour Prime Minister of New Zealand, Michael Joseph Savage died in office in 1940, and is buried in an Art Deco mausoleum at Takaparawhau / Bastion Point designed by Tibor Donner and Anthony Bartlett with a sculpture by R. O. Gross, built above the disused Fort Britomart.
+The first Labour Prime Minister of New Zealand, Michael Joseph Savage died in office in 1940, and is buried in an Art Deco mausoleum at Bastion Point designed by Tibor Donner and Anthony Bartlett with a sculpture by R. O. Gross, built above the disused Fort Britomart.
 It has large columns, sunken gardens and a reflecting pool which was built in two years by Fletcher Construction for £34,533, with the cost raised by subscription.

 The monument was dedicated before a crowd of ten thousand on 28 March 1943, with Savage's remains reinterred in a deep tunnel below the monument.
 The tomb is inscribed: Michael Joseph Savage, 1872–1940, He loved his fellow men.

 Occupation and return

-Takaparawhau / Bastion Point activist campaign at Nambassa alternatives festival 1981.
+Bastion Point activist campaign at Nambassa alternatives festival 1981.

 In 1976, the Crown announced that it planned to develop Bastion Point by selling it to the highest bidder for high-income housing.
 Joe Hawke, members of his hapū Ngāti Whātua Ōrākei, and other activists, formed the Orakei Māori Action Committee, taking direct action to stop the subdivision.
 The government claimed that the land had been sold to the Crown, however Hawke claimed that, "This land was not sold – it was confiscated under the Public Works Lands Act".

 From 1977 to 1978, the Orakei Māori Action Committee organised and maintained an occupation of the remaining Crown land.
 The occupation began on 5 January 1977, two days before construction of the housing was to start, to prevent its confiscation by the Muldoon Government.
 The occupiers constructed a marae and housing, and grew crops.
 A fire in a tent on 26 September 1977 caused the death of a young girl named Joanna Hawke, the niece of protest leader Joe Hawke.

 The occupation lasted for 506 days; it ended on 25 May 1978, when 800 police and personnel of the New Zealand Army forcibly removed the occupiers and destroyed the temporary buildings—including vegetable gardens and the marae.
 Two hundred and twenty two protesters were arrested.
 The occupation and the use of force to end it played a part in highlighting injustices against Māori, and the occupation became a major landmark in the history of Māori protest.

-In 1988, the New Zealand Labour Government returned Takaparawhau / Bastion Point and Ōrākei Marae to Ngāti Whātua Ōrākei, with compensation, as part of a Treaty of Waitangi settlement process.
+In 1988, the New Zealand Labour Government returned Bastion Point and Ōrākei Marae to Ngāti Whātua Ōrākei, with compensation, as part of a Treaty of Waitangi settlement process.
 The 1991 Ōrākei Act was passed to recognise the rights of Ngāti Whātua Ōrākei under the treaty.

-Joe Hawke died on 22 May 2022, aged 82 and was buried at Takaparawhau.
+Joe Hawke died on 22 May 2022, aged 82 and was buried at Bastion Point.